SilbigerLab/Mesocosm_User_Manual/chapters/08-apex_programming_guide.md

 * SOL-TNK-#
   * Fallback ON
     OSC 000:00/375:00/375:00 Then ON
+  * Log Enabled
 * LIGHT-TNK-#
   * Fallback OFF
     Set OFF
-    If Sun 0/0 Then RampUp
+    If Sun 0/0 Then ON
     If Moon 0/0 Then ON
+  * Log Enabled
 * WHITE-TNK-#
   * Fallback OFF
     Set OFF
-    If Sun 0/0 Then ON
+    If Sun 0/0 Then RampUp
 * BLUE-TNK-#
   * Fallback OFF
     Set OFF